Updated December 2022

 ☑️ Doing all the electrical work that is essential to the operation of the equipment (excluding branch lines to the panel or other, unrelated electrical work)

-☑️ Doing all the plumbing work that is essential to the operation of the equipment (excluding additional plumbing working that requires a plumbing license)
+☑️ Doing all the plumbing work that is essential to the operation of the equipment (excluding additional plumbing work that requires a plumbing licence)

 Most gas technicians work in the construction industry.
-Many also work for utilities companies, mainly to install and maintain natural gas lines and equipment.
+Many also work for utility companies, mainly to install and maintain natural gas lines and equipment.

 What's Involved in the Gas Technician Certification Exam?

-You have to pass the TSSA certification exam to earn your license and work as a Gas Technician in Ontario.
-The whole point of Gas Technician training is to prepare you for the exams.
+You have to pass the TSSA certification exam to earn your licence and work as a gas technician in Ontario.
+The whole point of gas technician training is to prepare you for the exams.

 Each level (G3, G2, G1) has its own certification exam.

-The exams are all multiple choice.
-The number of questions ranges from 50 - 165, depending on the level of certification.
+The exams are all multiple-choice.
+The number of questions ranges from 50 to 165, depending on the level of certification.

-You need a minimum of 75% to pass.
+You need a minimum of 75 per cent to pass.